UniversalDependencies/docs/embedsd.md

 nsubj(run, Dogs)
 </div>

-You can click on the tab on the top right to edit the visualization but note that the edits are not saved anywhere as there's no server.
-This is mostly useful to build the examples.

 You can have any number of visualizations on a page, and any standard HTML content can be freely mixed with the visualizations.